JoeKnittel/joeknittel.github.io/README.md

 - Blog entries
   - Raw .rmd and.md files
   - Generated .html files
-- Ruby files that define the structure of the blog
+- .rb files that define the structure of the blog
-- CSS files that codify the blog's stylistic elements
+- .scss files that codify the blog's stylistic elements